-The objective of these tests is to obtain the best performance formulation for privacy tape used in mesh fences.
-The outdoor use of polymer privacy tapes exposes them to sunlight.
-It causes deterioration, affecting mainly its mechanical properties [22].
+performance formulation for privacy tape used in mesh fences.
+The outdoor use of polymer privacy tapes exposes them to sunlight, which causes deterioration, affecting mainly its mechanical properties [22].
 Accelerated aging simulate the environment (atmosphere with UV radiation and condensation), the formulated samples (Table 2) were exposed to an accelerated aging for a certain time.
-The samples were subjected to elongation- and tensile strength-at-break tests, respectively.
-These properties were evaluated after samples were exposed to an accelerated aging (see figures 9-12).
+The samples were subjected to elongation and tensile strength at break tests, respectively.
+These properties were evaluated after samples were exposed to an accelerated aging (Figures 9-12).

-The usable life of a film (tape) is the time required for a reduction by 50 % of the average property analyzed during natural or accelerated aging of the initial value in this property (t{50}), [23].
+The usable life of a film (tape) is the time required for a reduction by 50 % of the average property analyzed during natural or accelerated aging of the initial value in this property ( $t{s_0}$ ), [23].